 (6) the purposes for which removal is requested.

 (b) A parent of the petitioner must verify the petition, except that if a managing conservator or guardian of the person has been appointed, the petition must be verified by that person.
-If the person who is to verify the petition is unavailable or that person’s whereabouts are unknown, the guardian ad litem shall verify the petition.
+If the person who is to verify the petition is unavailable or that person’s whereabouts are unknown, the amicus attorney or attorney ad litem shall verify the petition.
 Amended by Acts 1995, 74th Leg., ch.
 20, § 1, eff.
 April 20,1995.

 The petitioner shall file the petition in the county in which the petitioner resides.